qgis/QGIS-Enhancement-Proposals/qep-408-ai-tool-policy.md

 challenges in our collaborative environment that need to be addressed.
 This document describes the policy of the QGIS project in that matter.

+# Warning

+It is not currently a settled question within the QGIS community whether code created by LLMs is acceptable in the QGIS codebase at all.
+This QEP is addressed at the interaction aspects of LLM content, and should not be viewed as the project taking a position on whether or not LLM contributions are acceptable.

 # Policy

 QGIS's policy is that contributors can use whatever tools they would like to